A full run down of the Messier catalogue of deep sky objects.

 M110 – Elliptical galaxy in Andromeda, companion to M31.

 That was some read!
-Watch out for more images of these deep sky objects, galaxies and nebula and clusters that I took from my back garden on the west coast of Scotland.
+Watch out for more images of these deep sky objects, galaxies and nebula and clusters that I took from my back garden on the west coast of Scotland and if you want to check out the new messier object and planning tool from Picastro, check out the link here

 Comments